edgardomortiz/Captus/docs/content/assembly/align/options.md

 - _**Directory:**_ path to a Captus extraction directory containing multiple individual sample extraction directories, this is called by default './03_extractions'.

 - _**File:**_ path to a file containing a list of paths (one per line) to individual sample extraction directories, useful when your extracted samples are in different locations and/or you only want to align a subset of samples.
-When providing a list you need to also provide a valid path to a 'captus-extract_refs.json' with '--refs_json' so Captus can find the target files and add target sequences to the alignments.
+When providing a list, Captus will try to find a valid 'captus-extract_refs.json', if none can be found you will need to provide it with '--refs_json' so Captus can find the target files and add target sequences to the alignments.

 This argument is **required** <i class="fas fa-exclamation-triangle"></i>, the default is **./03_extractions/**
 ___
 ### **`-j, --refs_json`**
-f you provide a list of paths using '--captus_extractions' you also need to provide the path to a valid 'caputs-extract_refs.json' file so Captus can find the target files and add target sequences to the alignments.
+f you provide a list of paths using '--captus_extractions' you might also need to provide the path to a valid 'caputs-extract_refs.json' file so Captus can find the target files and add target sequences to the alignments.

 This argument is optional and has no default.
 ___